arquivo/page-search/README.md

 To be able to compile the project we need in the machine's maven repository the Arquivo.pt Nutchwax Project libraries.
 In order for Page Search API to use NutchWaxSearchService as the full-text backend (In the future we can remove these libraries).

+**NOTE: Do not try to compile with other Java than Java 8**, because of the nutchwax dependecies

 a) Satisfy the following page-search-api/pom.xml requirements for NutchWaxSearchService (legacy backend):
 ```
 <dependency>